Have you ever asked yourself who the oldest Premier League players of all time are? Well, we can reveal the top 10 for you in our latest countdown.

 Edwin van der Sar (40y, 205d)

 Dutch goalkeeper Edwin van der Sar ended his Premier League career on the final day of the 2010-11 season, with Manchester United celebrating their title win in style with a 4-2 victory over Blackpool at Old Trafford.

-Gary Taylor-Fletcher must have a thing about scoring against goalkeepers aged 40+ as just like he did versus Jens Lehmann, he scored the final goal against Van der Sar in his Premier League career.
+Gary Taylor-Fletcher must have a thing about scoring against goalkeepers aged 40+ as just like he did against Jens Lehmann, he scored the final goal Van der Sar conceded in his Premier League career.